 As we all know, different plants have a variety of physiological, developmental and growth responses towards the light, dark, seasons, exposure to low temperature.
 These changes are also seen in animals and birds.

 Let’s try and understand this concept -Photoperiodism in more detail.

 “Photoperiodism may be defined as the response of plants and animals to the length of the day and the night.”

 What Is Photoperiodism?

-Photoperiodism may be defined as the reaction of plants and animals to the length of the day and the night.
+The relative length of day and night is known as photoperiod.
 Some plants need to be exposed to sunlight for a particular duration of time to induce flowering.
-It is the reason behind the seasonal blooming of flowers.
+This is the reason behind the seasonal blooming of flowers.

-Photoperiodism in Plants
+Photoperiodism In Plants

 Most angiosperms (flowering plants) use photoperiodism to determine when to flower.
 To do that they use one of the photoreceptor proteins present in their bodies, such as cryptochrome or phytochrome.